 Scott's father Bill Slapin was born in Newark, New Jersey.
 He studied the doublebass with Frederick Zimmermann and later with David Walter at the Manhattan School of Music.
-He is a former member of the Kansas City Philharmonic, and he has freelanced extensively in hotels in New York City and the Catskill Mountains.
+A former member of the Kansas City Philharmonic, Bill freelanced extensively in hotels in New York City and the Catskill Mountains.

-Bill was President and Chairman of the Executive Committee of the Brooklyn Center for the Performing Arts at Brooklyn College for more than fifteen years, and he has been on the boards of The New York City Musician's Club and The Academy of Music Northwest in Seattle Washington.
+Bill was President and Chairman of the Executive Committee of the Brooklyn Center for the Performing Arts at Brooklyn College for more than fifteen years and was on the boards of The New York City Musician's Club and The Academy of Music Northwest in Seattle Washington.

-He has been awarded proclamations on two occasions from the New York State Assembly, and he has also received recognition from both the Mayor of the City of New York and the White House for his efforts on behalf of music.
-He lives in Florida.
+He was awarded proclamations on two occasions from the New York State Assembly and also received recognition from both the Mayor of the City of New York and the White House for his efforts on behalf of music.
+He died in 2018 following a stroke.